NeuralEnsemble/pype9/README.rst

 See `Creating Simulations in Python`_ in the Pype9 docs for more examples and pipelines.

+In addition to the ``simulate`` command there is also a ``plot`` command for conveniently plotting the results of the simulation with [Matplotlib](http://matplotlib.org) and a ``convert`` command to convert 9ML files between different serialization formats (XML, YAML, JSON and HDF5) and 9ML versions (1.0 and 2.0dev).
+See the documentation for details.

 Documentation
 =============
-Pype9 documentation can be viewed at http://pype9.readthedocs.io/latest.
+The full Pype9 documentation can be viewed at http://pype9.readthedocs.io/latest.

 Installation